THE THINKING EQUESTRIAN

 • Blog

-Saddles, Bridles, and Other Tack
+Recommended Saddles, Bridles, and Other Tack

 Picture

 OK, I admit this as well: I have custom made saddles.
 Again, they have lasted for years, fit me well, and fit most of the horses I've ridden well, too.
 But in the meantime, here is a saddle I recommend based on feedback from people I trust.
 It is the Bates Isabell Classic saddle, which has the deep seat most suited to female pelvises.
-You can find it at Dressage Extensions.

 MICKLEM BRIDLE

-I have not used a Micklem bridle, but I decided to include one here because I have heard good things about them from people who switched to this type of bridle, and social media discussions at reputable dressage websites are full of people singing their praises.
+I have not used a Micklem Bridle, but I decided to include one here because I have heard good things about them from people who switched to this type of bridle, and social media discussions at reputable dressage websites are full of people singing their praises.

 Designed by William Micklem who is an international coach, speaker and a bestselling author.
 He designed this bridle to fit the shape of the horse's skull, making it the most effective, most comfortable and the most flexible bridle ever designed